 Registration & Runner Info

-Entry fees are $20 for the 10K and 5K, if we receive your application by Wed.
-Sept.
-30. Race-day registration for the races is $30.
+Entry fees are $25 for the 10K and 5K, if your application is postmarked by Monday, Sept.
+14, and $35 thereafter.
+The 1-mile Fun Run & Dog Jog is $20 until Sept.
+14 or $25 thereafter.
 We encourage everyone to print the entry form and mail it in advance.
-The 1-mile fun run is $10, on or before race day.

 You can also register on Active.com.